stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 When a program is compiled, functions become labels — strings associated with positions in machine code.
-To call a function, its arguments must be put in appropriate places in memory, stack, and registers and then execution flow jumps to address where the function begins.
-After function finished, it's necessary to restore state of stack and registers so they look just like before calling the function and jump back to continue executing the program.
-All these instructions are not free, and for short function they may actually take longer than execution of function's body itself.
+To call a function, its arguments must be put in appropriate places in memory, stack, and registers and then execution flow jumps to the address where the function begins.
+After execution of the function it's necessary to restore the state of the stack and registers so they look just like before calling the function and jump back to continue executing the program.
+All these instructions are not free, and for a short function they may actually take longer than execution of the function's body itself.

 Here *inlining* comes into play.
 The idea is simple: just take function's body and insert it at the place it would otherwise be called.
-Since functions to inline are usually short, duplication of code is minimal and we get considerable performance boost.
+Since functions to inline are usually short, duplication of code is minimal and we get a considerable performance boost.
 Inlining is perhaps the simplest (well, for end user, not for compiler developers!) and yet very efficient way to improve performance.
 Furthermore, we will see shortly that inlining in GHC is not just about eliminating calls themselves, it's also a way to let other optimizations be applied.

 #### How GHC does inlining by itself

-When GHC decides whether to inline particular function, it looks at its size and assigns some sort of weight to that function in a given context.
-That's right, the decision whether to inline a function or not is made on per-call basis and a given function may be inlined in one place and called in another place.
-We won't go into the details of how function's “weight” (or “cost”) is calculated, but it should make sense that the lighter the function, the keener the compiler is to inline it.
+When GHC decides whether to inline a particular function or not, it looks at its size and assigns some sort of weight to that function in a given context.
+That's right, the decision whether to inline a function or not is made on a per-call basis and a given function may be inlined in one place and called in another place.
+We won't go into the details of how a function's “weight” (or “cost”) is calculated, but it should make sense that the lighter the function, the keener the compiler is to inline it.

 It's worth noticing that GHC is careful about avoiding excessive code bloat and it does not inline blindly.
 Generally, a function is only inlined when it makes at least some sense to inline it.
 When deciding whether to inline, GHC considers the following:

-* **Does it make sense to inline something at particular call site?** The GHC user guide shows the following example:
+* **Does it make sense to inline something at a particular call site?** The GHC user guide shows the following example:

     ```haskell